k00ni/govi/README.md

 ```

-### Whats wrong with Ontology portals, online catalogs, ...?
+**Whats wrong with Ontology portals, online catalogs, ...?**

-**Nothing**.
+Nothing.
 Services such as BioPortal and DBpedia Archivo play an important role for the community because they provide user-friendly access to browse ontologies and provide additional services such as versioning, archives, etc.
 This project is **not** meant to replace them, on the contrary, we support services like [DBpedia Archivo](https://archivo.dbpedia.org/) because they address important challenges like link rot and inconsistent versioning.
 Portals such as BioPortal are also important because of their user-friendly approach (e.g. browsing class hierarchies, searching, etc.).
 But portals often provide ontologies as a data dump or SPARQL endpoint instead of a dereferenceable URL (for accessing the RDF/OWL code).
 As long as the portal is online, everything is fine, but as soon as it goes offline, all ontologies/vocabularies are gone unless there is a copy somewhere else.

-## Contributions

-Contributions are welcome.
-Please use pull requests on Github.

 ## Documentation